n01302646/Lab-6/README.md

 5. Assuming that you are currently within a Git repository, write the command (or commands) that will display the ID and commit message for the 3 most recent commits.
 Ans: git log --oneline -n -3

+6. Assuming that you are currently within a Git repository, write the command (or commands) that will check to see if the remote repository contains any new commits.
+Ans: git fetch / git status